-see "About configuring your settings" on page 26.
+see "About configuring your settings" on page 26. see "Editing the properties of a statement" on page 31.
 To re-explain a statement

 1 In the Plan or All Plans view, click Actions>Re-Explain.

 Generating new alternatives

 The Generate Alternatives option instructs Precise for Oracle to run the alternative SQL generator to see if it can find ways of re-writing the SQL so that the Oracle Optimizer comes up with a more efficient execution plan.
 It performs various mathematical transformations to the SQL, such as replacing EXISTS with IN, OR with UNION, but still so as to give an equivalent result set.
 The alternatives are saved in the same folder as the original and can be viewed in the Related SQL view.